Kansas City Royals: 2022–present: Block road letters return; City Connect

-Alternate powder blue uniform top (2022–present), worn by Dennis Leonard.
+Alternate powder blue uniform (2022–present), worn by Carter Jensen.
+The powder blue pants were added in 2023 and became a full-time option in 2025 along with a white-paneled powder blue cap with royal blue brim.

 Rivalries

 St. Louis Cardinals

 The Royals' most prominent rivalry is with the intrastate St. Louis Cardinals.
 For geographic reasons, the teams long played exhibition games, but a true rivalry began with the Royals' victory over the Cardinals in the 1985 World Series, known as the "I-70 Series."
 Notably, the manager for the Cardinals in the series was Whitey Herzog, who had been the Royals' manager from 1975 to 1979, and led Kansas City to the franchise's first three playoff appearances – in 1976, 1977, and 1978 – before getting fired just shortly after the Royals were eliminated from playoff contention in 1979.
 Interleague play in 1997 allowed the I-70 Series to be revived in non-exhibition games.
 The first few seasons of the series were rather even, with the Cardinals holding a slight advantage with a 14–13 record through the 2003 season.
 Through the 2023 season, the Cardinals hold the series advantage 75–49.